DarkBlade909/XNAFH/README.md

 Main Features:
 - Imports For Honor .ascii meshes with armatures
+- Automatically places ornaments and weapons
 - Automatically assigns textures to each material
 - Uses a custom For Honor material shader to match the in-game look
+- Includes a customization panel for choosing paint, material, and skin color

 ### Known Issues